Olga’s note: This article is contributed by Jenny Marks who lives in the UK; do not be surprised if you see British spelling!

 It is possible to use outdoor fabrics to make a curtain because it has a lot of benefits.
 For instance, it can protect you from UV rays.
 Also, some fabrics are waterproof, and from UV rays.
 There are a lot of outdoor fabrics that are stain-resistant and waterproof, which means cleaning is easier compared to other types of fabric.

 Here is a very nice example of a patio chair reupholstered with new fabric.
-Special care was given to choosing neutral colors here:
+Special care was given to choosing neutral colours here:

 This is the fabric used for the sofa in the image below.